BASIC STEPS IN WRITING A LITERATURE PAPER

 Associate Professor of English

-It may be helpful first to submit a journal entry with a short discussion of your potential topic, or a "brainstorming" list of ideas and details that could be used in a paper on a topic you are exploring.
+It may be helpful first to do some free writing with a short discussion of your potential topic, or compile a "brainstorming" list of ideas and details that could be used in a paper on a topic you are exploring.
 Or use the worksheet given below to get feedback on your topic before writing the paper.

 Reread the literary work, or relevant portions of it if it is long, and make notes on all details relating to your topic that you might add to your paper.
 You will be expected to provide more supporting details for each point of analysis than are required in informal journal entries.